karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Fix: replaced removeKeys implementation with a generic, conditional signature that ties the return shape to the input (array vs single) and remains a proper supertype of all overloads without using any.

+- Internal types: renamed EntityItem/EntityRecord → StorageItem/StorageRecord
+  (token-agnostic, storage-facing) and updated all helper imports to remove collisions with public by-token types.
+Kept Storage* @internal (not exported).

+- Policy alignment: confirmed requirements already mandate by-token signatures for helpers that accept entityToken; this change is a stepping stone toward converting remaining helpers (encodeElement/decodeElement remain property-level).